maarten-pennings/C64-bouncingbox/README.md

          RTS
 ```

-The accumulator (A) holds the border color.
+The accumulator (A) holds the target border color.
-If the frame counter (in 6502 register X) is 0 changing the border color is skipped.
+If the frame counter (in 6502 register X) is 0, there is no hit, and changing the border color is skipped.
 Else, the frame counter is decremented.
 If it is 0 after the decrement
 the color is `COLNORM` else `COLHIT` and this is recorded in the accumulator (A).
 Finally A stored in the VIC register (`BORDER` respectively `SP0COL`).